This is part 2 of WHAT IS ELECTRICITY. Loading...

 home appliances.
 It contradicts all the other definitions on this page.

-It is unscientific (according to the scientists' definition above,
+It is unscientific (since according to the scientists' definition above,

 Here are the consequences of defining "electricity" to mean "energy."